-23. Records submitted for inclusion in the Statewide Alert Network administered by the Department of Emergency Management, to the extent that they reveal names, physical addresses, email addresses, computer or internet protocol information, telephone numbers, pager numbers, other wireless or portable communications device information, or operating schedules of individuals or agencies, where the release of such information would compromise the security of the Statewide Alert Network or individuals participating in the Statewide Alert Network.

-24. Records of the Judicial Inquiry and Review Commission made confidential by § 17.1-913.

-25. Records of the Virginia Retirement System acting pursuant to § 51.1-124.30, of a local retirement system acting pursuant to § 51.1-803 (hereinafter collectively referred to as the retirement system), or of the Virginia College Savings Plan, acting pursuant to § 23-38.77 relating to:

-a.
-Internal deliberations of or decisions by the retirement system or the Virginia College Savings Plan on the pursuit of particular investment strategies, or the selection or termination of investment managers, prior to the execution of such investment strategies or the selection or termination of such managers, to the extent that disclosure of such records would have an adverse impact on the financial interest of the retirement system or the Virginia College Savings Plan; and b.
-Trade secrets, as defined in the Uniform Trade Secrets Act (§ 59.1-336 et seq.), provided by a private entity to the retirement system or the Virginia College Savings Plan, to the extent disclosure of such records would have an adverse impact on the financial interest of the retirement system or the Virginia College Savings Plan.

-For the records specified in subdivision b to be excluded from the provisions of this chapter, the entity shall make a written request to the retirement system or the Virginia College Savings Plan:

-(1) Invoking such exclusion prior to or upon submission of the data or other materials for which protection from disclosure is sought;

-(2) Identifying with specificity the data or other materials for which protection is sought; and

-(3) Stating the reasons why protection is necessary.

-The retirement system or the Virginia College Savings Plan shall determine whether the requested exclusion from disclosure meets the requirements set forth in subdivision b.

-Nothing in this subdivision shall be construed to authorize the withholding of the identity or amount of any investment held or the present value and performance of all asset classes and subclasses.
+1146 addresses, computer or internet protocol information, telephone numbers, pager numbers, other wireless 1147 or portable communications device information, or operating schedules of individuals or agencies, 1148 where the release of such information would compromise the security of the Statewide Alert Network or 1149 individuals participating in the Statewide Alert Network.
+1150 24.
+Records of the Judicial Inquiry and Review Commission made confidential by § 17.1-913.
+1151 25.
+Records of the Virginia Retirement System acting pursuant to § 51.1-124.30, of a local 1152 retirement system acting pursuant to § 51.1-803 (hereinafter collectively referred to as the retirement 1153 system), or of the Virginia College Savings Plan, acting pursuant to § 23-38.77 relating to: 1154 a.
+Internal deliberations of or decisions by the retirement system or the Virginia College Savings 1155 Plan on the pursuit of particular investment strategies, or the selection or termination of investment 1156 managers, prior to the execution of such investment strategies or the selection or termination of such 1157 managers, to the extent that disclosure of such records would have an adverse impact on the financial 1158 interest of the retirement system or the Virginia College Savings Plan; and 1159 b.
+Trade secrets, as defined in the Uniform Trade Secrets Act (§ 59.1-336 et seq.), provided by a 1160 private entity to the retirement system or the Virginia College Savings Plan, to the extent disclosure of 1161 such records would have an adverse impact on the financial interest of the retirement system or the 1162 Virginia College Savings Plan.
+1163 For the records specified in subdivision b to be excluded from the provisions of this chapter, the 1164 entity shall make a written request to the retirement system or the Virginia College Savings Plan: 1165 (1) Invoking such exclusion prior to or upon submission of the data or other materials for which 1166 protection from disclosure is sought; 1167 (2) Identifying with specificity the data or other materials for which protection is sought; and 1168 (3) Stating the reasons why protection is necessary.
+1169 The retirement system or the Virginia College Savings Plan shall determine whether the 1170 requested exclusion from disclosure meets the requirements set forth in subdivision b.
+1171 Nothing in this subdivision shall be construed to authorize the withholding of the identity or amount of any investment held or the present value and performance of all asset classes and subclasses.